denoland/std/domains/innovation/stuck-template.md

-# Stuck name
+# Stuck Name
 A concise name that reflects the essence of the issue.

 ## Situation

-Links to data or additional text that gives background to the event in which this Stuck was raised.
+Contextual links, references, and data related to the Stuck.

 ## Background
-A short explanation of why this stuck was raised and how it fits into the bigger picture.
+Brief explanation of why this Stuck was raised and its place in a broader project.

 ## Done

-A brief, clear statement of what needs to be accomplished for this Stuck to be considered as a Napp.
+A clear, outcome-focused statement defining criteria for resolution.

+### Evals
+Links and references to 'Evals' evaluation criteria or tests that determine if “Done” is met.

 ## Assessment

 ### Capabilities
+High-level description of what the eventual NApp should be able to do.

+### Inputs & Trigger Conditions
+Detail the inputs/events that cause the NApp to run, including necessary data/resources.

+### Expected Behaviour
-Outline what the solution (eventual NApp) should do, even if vaguely.
+Describe what the NApp should accomplish once complete.

-Relevance: How does resolving it support project objectives or improve functionality?

-### Key functionalities
+### Key Functionalities
-Essential tasks the solution must handle.
+List essential tasks or features the NApp must implement.

+### Potential Impact
+Explain how resolving this Stuck supports project objectives, improves functionality, or aids other NApps.

 ### Constraints

-#### Known limitations or conditions that shape the solution.
+Note known limitations, requirements, or conditions affecting the solution.

-#### Inputs & Trigger Conditions
-Detail what inputs or events cause this NApp to be invoked.

-#### Data/Resources: Information or assets needed.
-When/How triggered: Conditions or signals that prompt the solution’s use.
+#### Known Limitations
+Record if this Stuck is blocked by other Stucks or external factors.

-#### Sub-Stucks
+#### Unknown Limitations
+Record if this stuck requires other stucks before 'Done'.

-Links to necessary sub-stucks before this stuck can be resolved into a napp.
+Links to related those related Stucks that must be resolved first.

 ## Current Situation

 ### Cost

-An estimation, based on data that is available including similar stucks to napp effort, commit times, or even straight user estimate.
-Cost involves the following two categories:
+Estimate effort based on similar work, commits, or user estimates.

 #### Effort Expended

-A figure or description of work already completed to change this stuck into a napp.
+Describe completed work so far.

 #### Future Estimate

-The effort left to complete it, based potentially on unreliable data (such as guesses.)
+Approximate remaining effort.

 ### Progress

-A description and links to progress towards resolving this stuck.
+Links or notes showing current progress towards resolving the Stuck.

-## Recommondation
+## Recommendation

-A list to either work to be done or stucks to be solved that is most efficient to solve this stuck and produce a napp.
+Suggest next steps, tasks, or Stucks to address to finalize the NApp.